 |Stop n Shop||$690||$670|

-While 98% of Medicare prescription drug plans cover the cost of epinephrine auto-injectors, most Medicare prescription drug plans have quantity limits to restrict the amount of this drug that can be filled at one time.
-If you have already met your deductible, you can be charged up to $164 for a single epinephrine auto-injector.
+While 98% of Medicare prescription drug plans cover the cost of epinephrine auto-injectors, most Medicare prescription drug plans have quantity limits to restrict the amount of this drug you can fill at one time.
+Even if you have already met your deductible, it can cost up to $164 for a single epinephrine auto-injector.

 Cost of Different EpiPens and Ways to Save